 It is fairly low in fat, at 15%, so it is better for Huskies who are less active or a little overweight.

-Over 1,500 reviews on Amazon (78% 5 stars)
+- Over 800 reviews on Chewy (84% are with 5 stars)

-Range of fruit and veg
+- Range of fruits and vegs

-Includes ingredients that help eye, thyroid and coat health
+- Includes ingredients that help eye, thyroid and coat health

 - Low-calorie content for average Huskies